 Yes, you are.
 Explain your situation in the cover letter which you upload in your online application.
 Pre-med students, who have already gotten their first B.A. degree, are not eligible for RISE Germany.

 German language ability is not required unless otherwise noted in the individual project descriptions.
-Get in touch with the PhD student if you want to discuss language requirements.
+Get in touch with the internship provider if you want to discuss language requirements.
 Basic knowledge of German will prove helpful in everyday life, but the working language will be English.

 I already have an internship arranged at a German university or institution.
 Can I participate in the program with this independently-organized internship?